Speed Reductions

 · Aerial speed Measurement.
 Officers in light aircraft measure vehicle speed based on the time it takes to travel between two or more pavement markings spaced a known distance apart.

 · Variable Speed Limits (VSL).
-This is a type of Intelligent Transportation System (ITS) that utilizes traffic speed and volume detection, weather information, and road surface condition technology to determine appropriate speeds at which drivers should be traveling, given current roadway and traffic conditions (Robinson, 2000).
+This is a type of Intelligent Transportation System (ITS) that utilizes traffic speed and volume detection, weather information, and road surface condition technology to determine appropriate speeds at which drivers should be traveling, given current roadway and traffic conditions.

 · Other Speed Measures.
 These include electronic roadside signs displaying vehicle speeds or other messages and other types of roadway design measures.